-The city only uses products and approaches that have been approved by state and federal agencies responsible for protecting human health and the environment.
+The city uses products and approaches that have been approved by state and federal agencies responsible for protecting human health and the environment.
 Some studies appear to link prolonged or extreme exposure to certain approved chemical products to negative health effects.
-At this time, scientists for state and federal agencies have not found evidence to warrant changes to approved chemical products as they are currently used.

 Why is the city moving away from chemical products if it’s not required by law?